Italohek/Italohek/README.md

 👨‍💻 Hi, I'm Italo Braga, a Computer Engineering student at the University of Brasília (UnB).

-🚀 I'm currently focused on expanding my skills in Machine Learning and Mobile Development.
+🚀 I'm currently focused on expanding my skills in Machine Learning and Web Development.

 💬 I'm always open to connecting and discussing tech.
 Feel free to reach out!